-A new reader asked about my definition of a beginner level class.
+A new reader asked for my definition of “beginner”

 Not a problem, I don't mind helping students find a comfy spot within my range of classes.
 It was a friendly email conversation and I hope to meet her in person soon.

 Except the conversation was also a bit depressing.
 She honestly wondered if I taught anything "below what is marked beginner level on your website".